Hari-Penumudi/Hari-Penumudi/README.md

-- 👋 Hi, I’m Hari Kiran Penumudi,
+- 👋 Hi, I’m Hari Kiran,
 - 👀 A Data Enthusiast,
 - 🌱 Currently Upskilling in Data Science & ML,
 - 💞️ I’m looking for an Oppurtunity to put my skills in action,